jouros/gorestapi/README.md

       type: File
     name: audit
   - hostPath:
-      path: /var/log/audit.log
+      path: /var/log/kube-audit
-      type: FileOrCreate
+      type: DirectoryOrCreate
     name: audit-log
 ```

+Above config will create dir /var/log/kube-audit where log files will be created.
+You can follow files with tail -f /var/log/kube-audit/audit.json | jq

 kube-apiserver will watch for config changes and reload automatically.
 In case you need to restart, e.g. reload configs etc., kube-apiserver you need to delete it and new Pod will be cretaed automatically:
 kubectl delete pod/kube-apiserver-master1 -n kube-system

-If you set - --audit-log-path=- you can get logs with:
+If you set - --audit-log-path=- all logs will go to stdout and you can follow logs with:
-kubectl logs kube-apiserver-master1 -n kube-system
+kubectl logs -f kube-apiserver-master1 -n kube-system

 ## Kubernetes disaster recovery, how to re-install cluster